The state of North Carolina is holding municipal elections in 2015.

 Any registered North Carolina voter can vote absentee by mail.

 The county boards of elections will not mail or issue applications or ballots to the voter earlier than 60 days before a general election, 50 days before a statewide primary election, or 30 days before a municipal election.
 Voters may, however, request an application more than 50 days before the election.
-Absentee ballots are not available for in-person pick-up, so you must either request a ballot by mail or take advantage of one-stop voting in person (see above).
+Absentee ballots are not available for in-person pick-up, so you must either request a ballot by mail, email or fax; deliver the Absentee Ballot Request form in person to the county board of elections office; or take advantage of one-stop voting in person (see above).

 Requesting an Absentee Ballot

-A near relative can request the absentee ballot on your behalf if that person includes their own name, address, phone number, and relationship to you in the request.
+A near relative or legal guardian can request the absentee ballot on your behalf if that person includes their own name, address, phone number, and relationship to you in the request.
 “Near relative” includes a spouse, brother, sister, parent, grandparent, child, grandchild, mother-in-law, father-in-law, daughter-in-law, son-in-law, stepparent, or stepchild.

 Returning a Completed Absentee Ballot

-If you decide to return your ballot in person, you must bring it to your County Board of Elections before 5:00 p.m. on the day before Election Day.
+If you decide to return your ballot in person, you must bring it to your County Board of Elections no later than 5:00 p.m. on Election Day.
 If you mail your completed ballot, it must be postmarked by Election Day and received by the County Board of Elections no later than three days after the Election.

 NOTE: In 2013, the Governor signed HB 589, which created new identification requirements for voting in North Carolina.
-Those requirements do NOT take effect until 2016, and are NOT in effect for 2014elections.
+Those requirements do NOT take effect until 2016, and are NOT in effect for 2015 elections.

 Most voters in North Carolina are not required to show identification.
 However, if you are a first-time voter and you did not provide your North Carolina driver license or the last four digits of your social security number when you completed your voter registration application, or one or both of those numbers could not be validated, then you will need to provide ID the first time that you vote.
 If you are required to show ID, you must provide one the following: